-As a BDC, we are required to make available managerial assistance to our portfolio companies that constitute a qualifying asset within the meaning of Section 55 of the 1940 Act.
-However, if a BDC purchases securities in conjunction with one or more other persons acting together, one of the other persons in the group may make available such managerial assistance.
-Making available managerial assistance means any arrangement whereby the BDC, through its directors, officers or employees, offers to provide, and, if accepted, does provide, significant guidance and counsel concerning the management, operations or business objectives and policies of a portfolio company.
+As a BDC, we are required to make available significant managerial assistance within the meaning of Section 2(a)(47) of the 1940 Act to our portfolio companies that constitute a qualifying asset.
+However, if a BDC purchases securities in conjunction with one or more other persons acting together, one of the other persons in the group may make available such significant managerial assistance.
+Making available significant managerial assistance means any arrangement whereby the BDC, through its directors, officers or employees, offers to provide, and, if accepted, does provide, significant guidance and counsel concerning the management, operations or business objectives and policies of a portfolio company.
 Our Administrator may provide such assistance on our behalf to portfolio companies that request such assistance.
-Officers of our Investment Adviser and Administrator provide assistance to our controlled affiliates.
+Officers of our Investment Adviser and Administrator may provide assistance to controlled affiliates.